- Read our review guidelines

 Video: How To Tie Your Kayak To The Car Correctly

-Place the end with the buckle at the side of your kayak and slide the non-buckle end underneath your crossbar, making sure the strap is not twisted.
-Now you can thread the non-buckle end through the buckle and tighten it against your kayak.
+Place the end with the cam buckle at the side of your kayak and slide the non-buckle end of the strap underneath your crossbar, making sure the strap is not twisted.
+Now you can thread it through the buckle and tighten it against your kayak.

-With your strap tight against your kayak and the crossbar, you can loop the loose strap end around your crossbar a few times and then secure it to itself.
+With your strap tight against your kayak and the rear crossbar, you can loop the loose strap end around your crossbar a few times and then secure it to itself to prevent the excess strap from flapping around in high winds.
+Then repeat for the other crossbar.

 Additional Step 3: J-Style Carriers